Sheikh Mohammad Aman Hasan: Early life and education

 Hasan was born on 15 April 1960 to a Bengali family of Muslim Sheikhs in Lohagara thana, Narail, then part of the Jessore District of East Pakistan (now Bangladesh).
 He completed his SSC and HSC from Jhenaidah Cadet College.
-He is a very close friend of Former Prime Minister Sheikh Hasina’s cousin and former member of parliament Sheikh Helal, they studied together in Jhenaidah Cadet College.
+He is a very close friend of former prime minister Sheikh Hasina's cousin and former member of parliament Sheikh Helal; they studied together at Jhenaidah Cadet College.
 He joined the Bangladesh Military Academy in 1979 and was commissioned in the 8th East Bengal Regiment in 1980.
-Aman is a graduate of National Defence University, China.
+Aman is a graduate of the National Defence University, China.

 Career

 Hasan served for a time as ADC to President Mohammad Ershad in 1986-1988.
-He commanded two infantry battalions, two intelligence units, and two border guard battalions and as a Sector Commander in BDR.
+He commanded two infantry battalions, two intelligence units, and two border guard battalions and as a sector commander in BDR.
 He also served as deputy president in Inter Service Selection Board (ISSB).
-He served under blue helmet as a military observer in DR Congo and as a peacekeeper in Somalia.
+He served under blue helmet as a military observer in the DR Congo and as a peacekeeper in Somalia.
 On 10 October 2012, he joined SSF as its director general by replacing Chowdhury Hasan Sarwardy.

 Personal life

-Hasan is married to Sohela Akter Shayamoli and the couple have two children.
+Hasan is married to Sohela Akter Shayamoli, and the couple has two children.